 After the castle we were hungry but we knew we could get food in Bulle.
 Well that didn’t happen… We got on the wrong train!
 We ended up in the middle of nowhere for about an hour.
 Plus side was the middle of nowhere was stunning.
 We were closer to the mountains with a quaint house across from the tracks and a small village nestled faraway on the hillside.

-I did not mind this hour delay but I knew Matt was hungry!
+I did not mind this hour delay it was such a beautiful area!
 We eventually got on the right train.
 Once in Bern we stopped by a Coop in the station to get a pizza and chocolate milk.
 The plan was to eat this in case the local Kebab place was closed (most things close super early in Bern) Luckily the restaurant was not closed and we got Kebabs to take away.
 We ended the weekend with Bob’s Burgers, happy tummies and sleep.
 Zzzz

 - A train full of chocolate (rileybella.wordpress.com)